osaisacson/publicworx/README.md

 ...otherwise the first time you push to heroku you will get an error of 'App not compatible with buildpack'.
 Clearing it like this fixes that.

-7. Save and push changes
+7. Save and push changes.
    Make changes, then:

 ```